Fury: My War Gone By: Critical response

-John Parker of the Comics Alliance praised the series, stating "Ennis, renowned for his knowledge of military history, fills “My War Gone By” with real-world facts that will chill your flowery golden heart, and at the very least you will walk away from this book with a near-encyclopedic understanding of covert American screw-ups, and perhaps a healthy amount of hate for the Iron Fist of Democracy."
+John Parker of the ComicsAlliance praised the series, stating "Ennis, renowned for his knowledge of military history, fills “My War Gone By” with real-world facts that will chill your flowery golden heart, and at the very least you will walk away from this book with a near-encyclopedic understanding of covert American screw-ups, and perhaps a healthy amount of hate for the Iron Fist of Democracy."
 Andrew Young of Geek Hard said the series was one of the best Nick Fury stories ever.
 Zak Wojnar of Screen Rant said the villain Barracuda's actions were too vile and horrific to recount when describing the character, but that Barracuda is a character who needs to be portrayed on screen.
 Mark Peters of Salon said that unlike Ennis's other series, which are puffy and ridiculous in a good way, My War Gone By is realistic and somber.
 He also expressed that the series was one of the best Nick Fury stories written and one of the best pieces of cold war fiction of any medium.
 He stated that it as a very clever usage of the character that takes him away from the world of mainstream Marvel superheroes.
 Peters described the Fury in the series as an old, grizzled soldier who, much like America is addicted to war.